ykai16/Lollipop/README.md

 ## Generating Training Data

-Pre-generated training data used in the paper can be downloaded [here] (https://www.dropbox.com/sh/g2wn6tau6alahp9/AABdwSIbDhwM-qlgb1qOMDzva?dl=0).
+Pre-generated training data used in the paper can be downloaded [here](https://www.dropbox.com/sh/g2wn6tau6alahp9/AABdwSIbDhwM-qlgb1qOMDzva?dl=0).
 The data format is:

 | chrom   |      start1      |  start2 |     response      | ...features...     |
 |----------|:-------------:|------:|:-------------:|:-------------:|